LudovicGouverneur/Learn-github/README.md

 # Learn Github

 ## Description :
-Contains knowledge and ressources about git and github :
+Contains knowledge and ressources about git and github.

+## WHat is it?
+  * VCS : version control system

 ## Links